MiroslavKolosnjaji/AutoPartsEstoreSystem/README.md

 ## Project Goals:
 The main goal of the project is to create a fully functional web application for ordering automobile parts.
-The application will allow users to search for parts by selecting the car brand, model, and engine type, add parts to a shopping cart, and proceed to checkout.
+The application will allow users to search for parts by selecting the car brand, model, and engine type, add parts to a shopping purchaseOrder, and proceed to checkout.

 ### Project Phases: